nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

    west build samples/peripheral/radio_test -b nrf5340dk/nrf5340/cpunet -- -DSHIELD=nrf21540ek -DCONFIG_RADIO_TEST_USB=y

 .. note::
-   You can also build the sample with the remote IPC Service Shell for the |nRF7002DKnoref| using the ``nrf7002dk_nrf5340_cpunet`` build target in the commands.
+   You can also build the sample with the remote IPC Service Shell for the |nRF7002DKnoref| using the ``nrf7002dk/nrf5340/cpunet`` board target in the commands.

 .. _radio_test_testing: